decentralized-identity/keri/docs/Glossary.md

 An identifier that is self-certifying and self-sovereign

 #### Autonomic Namespace
 A namespace that is self-certifying and hence self-administrating.
-ANs are therefore portable = truly self sovereign.
+ANs are therefore portable = truly self sovereign.\
+See basic explanation of [Namespace](#namespace).

 #### Autonomic idenity system
 In the design of an identity system you need to answer a few questions.